jeid64/shakedown/support_tests/README.md

 dcos-shakedown --dcos-url="http://jeid-5kjd-elasticl-aw5qyprzq8jt-166721882.us-west-2.elb.amazonaws.com/" -n bootstrapuser -w deleteme support_tests/ticket2/test_validate_ticket.py

 If a test fails in the validation, that means you haven't fixed one of the problems listed in the ticket.

 If you give up on the ticket or finish it (successfully validate it), please read the i_give_up.py file, which will contain an explanation and cleanup instructions for you to do before you move to the next ticket.

-Tested on a single master, 1.9 cluster, with 5 private agents and 1 public agent.